Juris Doctor/Master of Global Affairs Program

 - The Faculty of Law (for the JD portion of the degree). http://www.law.utoronto.ca/admissions/jd-admissions

 - The MGA through the School of Graduate Studies (for the MGA portion of the degree).
-Applications for fall 2021 are January 21, 2021.
+Applications for fall 2022 are due January 20, 2022.

 The Combined Juris Doctor/Master of Global Affairs (JD/MGA) is designed for students interested in studying the intersections of law and global affairs.
 The combined program permits the completion of both degrees in four years rather than the five years it would take to acquire them independently.